robinagandhi/swa/index.md

 Attendance is highly encouraged as there is no textbook material readily available for this course.
 If you cannot attend class, then it is your duty to follow up with any given instruction, class assignment deadlines and lecture notes.

 ### Policy on Plagiarism
-Any exam or assignment material submitted which looks identical in any fashion to another student’s work or external sources will be considered plagiarism.
+Any exam or assignment material submitted which looks identical in any fashion to another student's work or external sources will be considered plagiarism.
 The grade of which will be adjusted to the minimum possible (Zero) for the assignment for all parties involved.
 Any further offenses will result in an “F” for the course, accompanied by academic dishonesty actions taken by the College Dean.
 Note carefully the University policy on [academic integrity](http://goo.gl/NVWUBy) and [code of conduct](https://www.unomaha.edu/student-life/student-conduct-and-community-standards/policies/code-of-conduct.php).
 Make yourself familiar with writing techniques such that you can cite external sources without plagiarizing.
-Here is are a few links to writing resources: [1](http://owl.english.purdue.edu/owl/resource/563/01/), [2](https://owl.english.purdue.edu/owl/resource/589/01/)
+Here are a few links to writing resources: [1](http://owl.english.purdue.edu/owl/resource/563/01/), [2](https://owl.english.purdue.edu/owl/resource/589/01/)

 ### Exams
 There will be a mid term exam, and a final exam.
 The exams will consist of essay-type questions with only a few multiple choices type questions.
 These in-class exams will allow full access to technology and are intended to help focus on the important parts in the course material, reinforce learning, and provide timely feedback.
 The exam questions will typically have multiple parts, be sure you answer all the parts.